damped/rollie/README.md

 ## Installation
 ### Dependencys
-`sudo apt-get install sshpass` used to send the password to the digital ocian server
+`sudo apt-get install sshpass` used to send the password to the digital ocean server

 ### Edit rc.local file to run stuff on boot